JamesClark007/aClockworkOrange/README.md

 Open the index.html file in your preferred web browser.
 Controls
-Use the LEFT and RIGHT arrow keys to move the dino.
+Use the LEFT and RIGHT arrow keys to move the player.
 Press the UP arrow key to jump.
-Press R to restart the game after a Game Over.

 Contributing
 If you'd like to contribute to the project or report a bug, please open an issue or submit a pull request on the GitHub repository.